arung-northwestern/pyIsoP/docs/examples.rst

-the energy grid (grid_dask in the example above) returned now is a lazy-evaluated Dask array, with all the rules and element formulae embedded within.
-To evaluate it use
+the energy grid (`grid_dask` in the example above) returned now is a lazy-evaluated Dask array, with all the rules and element formulae embedded within.
+To evaluate it and append your grid object use

 .. code-block:: python

-        # To evaluate it then and there, we can't do anything else unless evaluation is complete.
+        # To evaluate it and append your grid object then and there, we can't do anything else unless evaluation is complete.
-        grid_numpy = grid_dask.compute()
+        t1.pot = grid_dask.compute()

         # To evaluate in the background.
 We can continue adding rules to the array while the array is being 'persisted'.
-        client.persist(grid) # Starts in the background on an HPC. grid = grid + 1.2345678 # Continue doing things to the array, just a silly example.
+        client.persist(grid_dask) # Starts in the background on an HPC. grid_dask = grid_dask + 1.2345678 # Continue doing things to the array, just a silly example.

 Please refer to Dask documentation for all the possibilities using Dask-clients_ and Dask-arrays_.